miguelgfierro/sciblog/README.md

 The panel will ask you to add username and password.
 Once you are in django dashboard you can start to add content to your blog.

-When you are in localhost you have to set `DEBUG = True` in `sciblog/settings.py`.
-You can set it to False but you won't see the images the user uploaded through the admin dashboard.
-In production this is handled by apache.

 To work with disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
 They can be obtained https://disqus.com/api/applications/